-We have suffered for several days in Spain and other European countries a heat wave, reached record figures of up to 45 degrees in the central hours of the day.
+We have been suffering for several days in Spain and other European countries a heat wave, reaching record figures of up to 45 degrees in the central hours of the day.

 Many times we have talked about how to train with heat, but competing at high intensities with these temperatures can be dangerous.
 For this reason, some competitions have chosen to cut their tests, to avoid athletes the dreaded heat strokes.

 Two of them are the Triathlon Series Madrid and the IRONMAN of Nice, where it has been decided to cut some of the sectors of the competition.

 In the Madrid test, where more than 3.600 triathletes will participate The organization has decided to establish the following distances in its competitions.